PetalsOnWind/PetalsOnWind/README.md

 - ⚡ Fun fact: ...
 -->

-I am a fourth year undergraduate student at Indian Institute of Technology Kharagpur, enrolled in Integrated MSc (BSc+MSc) in Economics.
+I am currently working as an Empirical Research Fellow at Kellogg School of Management in Quantitative Marketing.

+Before starting this position, I graduated from
+London School of Economics with MSc Econometrics and Mathematical Economics (2022-23) and BSc (Hons) + MSc Economics from Indian Institute of Technology Kharagpur.

 Fun fact: I am a big reader and read over 50 fictional books every year (and some non-fiction too!)